 Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

+2021-2022 estimated 2020-2021 Final

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:
+Indicate the academic year for which data are reported for items H1, v

+H2, H2A, and H6 below: ^

 Which needs-analysis methodology does your institution use in awarding institutional aid?
 (Formerly H3)